delorum/scala-cli/README.md

 https://github.com/dunnololda/scala-cli/blob/master/src/main/scala/com/github/dunnololda/cli/FormulaParser.scala

 Also scala-cli allows you to access `version` and `artifactId` from `pom.xml` programmatically.
-To do this, add to resources file `maven.properties` with these content:
+To do this, add to resources file `maven.properties` with following content:

     app.version = ${project.version}
     app.name = ${project.artifactId}